surniaulula/wpsso-faq/readme.txt

 = 3.12.4 =

-(2021/12/05) Added an 'href' attribute and 'return false;' to the onClick event for the "Click Question to Show Answer" option.
+(2021/12/05) Added an 'href' and 'return false;' to the onClick event for the "Click Question to Show Answer" option feature.

 = 3.12.3 =